 “We hope that our economy will be so good that we’ll be able to reduce these costs dramatically,” Clovis said.

-He added that providing healthcare to illegal immigrants in the United States costs $11 billion a year.
+He added that providing healthcare to undocumented immigrants in the United States costs $11 billion a year.
 Enforcing immigration laws will cut into that expense, too.

 The second component of the Trump health plan is to allow any company to sell insurance in any state as long as the plans meet the requirements of those states.